Cornelius Vanderbilt Chair, Department of Human and Organizational Development

 Prevention of homelessness requires both that programs be effective and that they go to the “right” people – those for whom they will make the most difference.
 Targeting may be the harder problem.
 Thousands of people apply for New York City’s HomeBase homelessness prevention services each year.
 Shinn and students developed targeting models that the City has adopted to get services to the people most likely to become homeless without them, and have shown that there are no people too “risky” to serve.

-Past collaborations with community organizations and research institutes include an experimental study of the Pathways Housing First intervention with adults who experience both chronic homelessness and serious mental illness, a survey of older adults in poverty to understand why some become homeless, an evaluation of New York City's street count, and an experiment to determine whether rapid re-housing with transitional services fostered positive outcomes for children who were homeless with their families.
+Past collaborations with community organizations and research institutes include an experimental study of the Pathways Housing First intervention with adults who experience both chronic homelessness and serious mental illness, a survey of older adults in poverty to understand why some become homeless, an evaluation of New York City's street count, an effort to target supportive housing interventions for families at the intersection of the homeless and child welfare systems, and an experiment to determine whether a Family Critical Time intervention with rapid housing placements and transitional services fostered positive outcomes for children who were homeless with their families.

 Beth’s 2020 book with Jill Khadduri, In the Midst of Plenty, Homelessness and What to Do About It, argues that research has shown us how to end homelessness for different groups, and the country has the resources – what we need is the political will.

 Teaching: Beth teaches research methods, including Community Inquiry, which is the introductory methods course for doctoral students, Public Policy Development and Advocacy, and Philanthropy and Social Problem Solving.
 In the last class, funded by the Philanthropy Lab, students study community needs and decide how to give away $50,000 or more.
 In the past, Beth has taught Evaluation Research, Understanding Organizations, and Community Psychology.